alprnbg/car-game-rl/README.md

 # Car Race Game with Reinforcement Learning

-I found a car game made by PyGame library and applied reinforcement learning on it.
+I found a car game made with PyGame library and applied reinforcement learning on it.

 You can start the learning process by executing <b>dqn.py</b> file.